US Customs Clearance Process: Fees, Processing Time, Payments & What Status Messages Mean

 After customs clearance, how long does delivery take?

 After customs clearance is complete, delivery typically takes 1 to 3 business days for domestic trucking within 1,000 miles.
-Express air-to-final-mile takes 1 to 2 days.
-Cross-country trucking takes 3 to 5 days.
-Rail intermodal takes 3 to 7 days.
+Express air-to-final-mile takes 1 to 2 business days.
+Cross-country trucking takes 3 to 5 business days.
+Rail intermodal takes 3 to 7 business days.
 Delivery timing depends on inland distance and shipping mode, not on customs clearance itself.

 How do I pay customs clearance fees?